mushy420/Enhanced-Receipt-Generator-Bot/README.md

 ## Disclaimer

 This bot is intended for educational purposes only.
 The generated receipts should not be used for fraudulent activities.
 The developer is not responsible for any misuse of this tool.

+I will only be updating the website and this github repository has been discontinued.
+Please visit the website for free usage of this.

 Copyright 2025 CoinKong